Top 5 Tools for Advertising Reporting

 Read also: Principles, tools, and useful tricks for data visualization

 The period between reports should depend on who is going to use the reports and which decisions will be made based on them.
 These decisions can be divided into four levels:

 - Vision decisions are made by the board of directors, CEO, and marketing director.
 They’re responsible for brand investments and distributing the budget between online and offline channels.
 Usually, decisions on these matters are made annually or bi-annually based on market and consultant research.

 - Strategic decisions are made by marketing and ecommerce directors, usually monthly.
 These directors are responsible for distributing the budget across channels and defining top-level KPIs.
 At this level, it’s important to understand the mutual influence of channels and make strategic decisions on how to develop each channel.

 - Tactical decisions are usually made once a week by paid traffic managers.
 Traffic managers are responsible for distributing the budget among campaigns and advertising groups, and their decisions are aimed at clarifying KPIs and campaign goals.
 At this level, the budget for each channel has already been allocated, so the task is to decide which campaigns you should spend it on, monitor the results, and quickly disable ineffective campaigns.

 - Execution decisions occur in near real time — for example, the decision to evaluate the contribution of an ad or keyword.
-Most often, such decisions are made within advertising services (Google Ads, Facebook Ads, Yandex.
-Direct) by an advertising specialist.
+Most often, such decisions are made within advertising services (Google Ads, Facebook Ads, etc.) by an advertising specialist.

 Read also: Marketing report templates and examples of daily, weekly, and monthly reports